 - All staff who are concerned about the mental health and wellbeing of a student should log their concern on CPOMS using the "Cause for Concern" category.
-They are also encouraged to speak with the Pastoral Team (John Pattison and Rachel Menzies). - The pastoral team will investigate further and make a relevant referral if appropriate.
-There are a variety of possible referral routes, including: CYPS/CAMHS, Early Help, the school counsellor, the school nurse service and local support services (including Streetwise and many more) - If any member of staff feels that the student is any immediate danger of harm, then the normal child protection procedures should follow. - If the student has seriously self-harmed then staff should follow the normal procedures for medical emergencies, including alerting reception so that the appropriate first aid can be given and if necessary contacting the emergency services for admission to hospital.
+They are also encouraged to speak with the Pastoral Team. - The pastoral team will investigate further and make a relevant referral if appropriate.
+There are a variety of possible referral routes, including: CYPS (Children and Young People's Service)/CAMHS (Child and Adolescent Mental Health Services), Early Help, the school counsellor, the school nurse service and local support services (including Streetwise and many more) - If any member of staff feels that the student is in any immediate danger of harm, then the normal child protection procedures should follow. - If the student has seriously self-harmed then staff should follow the normal procedures for medical emergencies, including alerting reception so that the appropriate first aid can be given and if necessary contacting the emergency services for admission to hospital.